 - Adherence to the South Carolina Comprehensive Health Education Act (when sexuality education is delivered in a school setting) which maintains that elementary youth should be taught growth and development and reproductive health can be taught at the discretion of the local school board;

 - Continued research and development of proven-effective approaches to nurture and maintain healthy, safe, and evolving expressions of sexuality throughout the lifetime.

-If you are a member of the media and need more information or would like to speak with a member of the SC Campaign, please contact our Communications Department at 803-771-7700 or email@example.com.
+If you are a member of the media and would like to speak with one of our staff, please contact our Communications Department at 803-771-7700 or email@example.com.